hashicorp/terraform-provider-bitbucket/website/docs/r/repository.html.markdown

 ## Import

-Repositories can be imported using the `name`, e.g.
+Repositories can be imported using their `owner/name` ID, e.g.

 ```
-$ terraform import bitbucket_repository.my-repo my-repo
+$ terraform import bitbucket_repository.my-repo my-account/my-repo
 ```